Nurse Registration Process in Quebec: Ordre des Infirmières et Infirmiers du Québec (OIIQ)

 Key Points to Remember

-• Mandatory Credential Review: The OIIQ will thoroughly review your education and professional experience to ensure it meets Quebec standards.
+Credential Review: The OIIQ will assess your education and experience through the Admission by Equivalence Committee.

 For more details, visit the OIIQ official website.